PE & Sports Premium Funding

 Skipping Workshops

-As part of our healthy body ethos, children in Year 1 to Year 6 take part in a skipping workshop every half term, where all children learn a new skipping skill.
+As part of our healthy body ethos, children from Reception to Year 6 take part in a skipping workshop every half term, where they learn a new skipping skill.
 We celebrate the success of the children at the end of each academic year with a skipping assembly in the playground demonstrating excellent talents across each year group.

 Providing places for pupils in after school clubs